WayScience/cell-health-data/3.preprocess-features/README.md

 The normalized features from each plate are saved in `output_path/`.
 It is necessary to normalize features by plate because we are unable to load the single-cell features for the entire screen into memory.

-**Note:** The single-cell dataframes for each plate are first saved as uncompressed files with `pandas.to_csv`.
-These uncompressed files are then compressed with [pigz-python](https://github.com/nix7drummer88/pigz-python) and the original, uncompressed files are deleted.
-`Pigz-python` is the python implementation of [pigz](https://zlib.net/pigz/), which uses multiple cores to compress files.
-This is significantly faster than the native `pandas` gzip compression.

 ## Step 1: Setup Feature Preprocessing Environment

 ### Step 1a: Create Feature Preprocessing Environment